RayHightower/rayhightower.github.octo-broken/source/_posts/2014-07-07-parallella-quick-start-guide-with-gotchas.markdown

 $
 ```

 As expected, `/dev/disk0` remains unchanged.
 We want it that way because that's where our primary machine's operating system resides. `/dev/disk1` (your actual SD card designation may be different) is the target disk we're after.
-Two new partitions are on the SD card, a Fat32 partition called `BOOT` and a Linux partition.
+Two new partitions are on the SD card, a FAT32 partition named `BOOT` and a Linux partition.

 Next we need to copy some supporting files to the new `BOOT` partition.